Install and load the rvest package

 3.3.4 2.3.4 Results and Discussions

-RQ1: What are the most frequently mentioned words in university ChatGPT writing usage policies?
+RQ1: What are the most frequently mentioned words in university GenAI writing usage policies?

 The analysis of the top 12 frequently mentioned terms highlights additional focal points, including “tool,” “academic,” “instructor,” “integrity,” and “expectations.”
 These terms reveal concerns around the ethical use of AI tools, the need for clarity in academic applications, and the central role of instructors in AI policy implementation.
 Keywords like “integrity” and “expectations” emphasize the importance of maintaining academic standards and setting clear guidelines for AI use in classrooms, while “instructor” underscores the influence faculty members have in shaping AI-related practices.
 Together, these terms reflect a commitment to transparent policies that support ethical and effective AI integration, enhancing the academic experience for students.